yhpgi/spooxed/README.md

 ## Requirements

 - **Root Access**: This app requires root privileges to change the MAC address.
-- **BusyBox Installed**: Make sure BusyBox is installed on your device for the app to work properly.
 - **LSPosed (Xposed) Framework**: This app utilizes LSPosed for making the necessary changes to the MAC address.

 ## Usage